Susan J. Beck, PhD, MLS(ASCP)CM Professor and Director

 Education BA in Clinical Laboratory Science from The College of St. Scholastica; Master of Molecular Diagnostic Science from the University of North Carolina at Chapel Hill; certificates in Core Public Health Concepts and Environment, Health and Safety Technology.

-Teaches/Directs Microbiology I & II Lecture, co-instructor for Microbiology I & II Laboratory, Principles of Molecular Diagnostic Science, Applications of Molecular Diagnostic Science, Applications of Molecular Diagnostic Science Laboratory, co-instructor for MDS Capstone Seminar, and course director for Microbiology and Molecular Diagnostics Clinical Rotations.
+Teaches/Directs Microbiology I & II Lecture, co-instructor for Microbiology I & II Laboratory, Principles of Molecular Diagnostic Science, Applications of Molecular Diagnostic Science, Applications of Molecular Diagnostic Science Laboratory, and course director for Microbiology and Molecular Diagnostic Science Clinical Rotations.

 Research/Scholarly Interests Career recruitment and retention of clinical laboratory science professionals, interprofessional collaboration in healthcare, and improved quality and safety of patient care.

 Experience Faculty member since 2013.
-Fourteen years of experience as a medical technologist working in the Nephropathology Laboratory at UNC, in Clinical Microbiology and Immunology in McLendon Clinical Laboratories at UNC Hospitals, and as a generalist in various physician office labs.
+Fourteen years of experience as a medical technologist working in the Nephropathology Laboratory at UNC, in Clinical Microbiology and Immunology in McLendon Clinical Laboratories at UNC Hospitals, and as a generalist in physician office labs.
 Over three years of experience working for clinical research organizations in clinical trials and post-approval pharmaceutical safety.
-Direct patient care experience as an emergency medical technician for South Orange EMS and Rescue Squad.
+Direct patient care experience as an emergency medical technician.

-Service/Other NCSCLS Secretary and Career Recruitment Committee member, DAHS Strategic Task Force on Education Committee member
+Service/Other CLS Service Society Advisor, NCSCLS Secretary and Career Recruitment Committee Chair, DAHS Strategic Task Force on Education Committee member

 Education BS in Medical Technology, Purdue University; MEd, PhD in Educational Psychology, Temple University.